 The GED tests assess an applicant’s knowledge at a level that is comparable to that of graduating high school seniors.

-The GED exam is completely computer-formatted and contains four separate subtests (modules) in Math, Science, Social Studies, and Literacy.
+The GED exam is administered completely computer-formatted and contains four separate subtests (modules) in Math, Science, Social Studies, and Literacy.

 You can take these modules separately.
 You are not required to sit for the GED battery all at once.